 The basic charger supplied with most electric cars and plug-in hybrid cars allows you to charge overnight using a standard 13-amp three-pin plug – although some come with a ‘Commando’ type plug for weatherproof outdoor applications.
-A typical maximum current draw of 3kW means a full charge usually requires up to eight hours in smaller models but a big electric car with a large battery, such as the Jaguar I-Pace is likely to take in excess of 24 hours to get back to full capacity.
+A typical maximum current draw of 3kW means a full charge usually requires up to eight hours in smaller models but a big electric car with a large battery, such as the Jaguar I-Pace can take in excess of 24 hours to get back to full capacity.

 This might be OK if you have a small EV and you park off-street at home where you can plug-in overnight, or if you have a charge point at work you can connect to all day.
-However, it’s obviously next to useless if you need to top-up your batteries on the motorway or away from home, although EV drivers always carry their 13-amp charger as a last resort!
+However, it’s obviously next to useless if you need to top-up your batteries on the motorway or away from home, although EV drivers always carry their 13-amp charger as a backup.